Mycophenolate (By mouth)

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Take this medicine on an empty stomach at least 1 hour before or 2 hours after you eat.
-Swallow the capsule or tablet whole.
-Do not break, crush, open, or chew.
+Swallow the capsule, delayed-release tablet, or tablet whole.
+Do not break, cut, crush, open, or chew.
 Tell your doctor if you cannot tolerate taking the medicine on an empty stomach.

-- Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
+- Measure the oral liquid medicine with the oral dispenser.
 Do not mix with any other medicine.
+Ask your doctor or pharmacist if you have any questions about this.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.